 Many researchers have recently attempted to explore potential causal relations between vocabulary and the development of reading comprehension.
-Vocabulary has been treated as a longitudinal predictor of reading comprehension (Muter, Hulme, Snowling, & Stevenson, 2004; National Institute of Child Health and Human Development Early Child Care Research Network, 2005; Ouellette & Beers, 2010; Sénéchal, Ouellette, & Rodney, 2006; Storch & Whitehurst, 2002; Verhoeven & van Leeuwe, 2008) or as a covariate in multivariate analyses and structural equation models (Braze, Tabor, Shankweiler, & Mencl, 2007; Goff, Pratt, & Ong, 2005; Protopapas, Sideridis, Mouzaki, & Simos, 2007; Tannenbaum, Torgesen, & Wagner, 2006; Wise, Sevcik, Morris, Lovett, & Wolf, 2007; Yovanoff, Duesbery, Alonzo, & Tindal, 2005).
+Vocabulary has been treated as a longitudinal predictor of reading comprehension (Muter, Hulme, Snowling, & Stevenson, 2004; Ouellette & Beers, 2010; NICHD, 2005; Sénéchal, Ouellette, & Rodney, 2006; Storch & Whitehurst, 2002; Verhoeven & Van Leeuwe, 2008) or as a covariate in multivariate analyses and structural equation models (Braze, Tabor, Shankweiler, Mencl, 2007; Goff, Pratt & Ong, 2005; Protopapas, Sideridis, Mouzaki & Simos, 2007;Tannenbaum, Torgesen & Wagner, 2006; Wise, Sevcik, Morris, Lovett, & Wolf, 2007;Yovanoff, Duesbery, Alonzo, & Tindal, 2005).
 These studies have confirmed that vocabulary benefits both early decoding and mature reading.

 The importance of vocabulary knowledge for reading comprehension achievement, especially in older children, is supported by many studies.
-Recently, Ouellette and Beers (2010) described the increasing role of oral vocabulary in the prediction of reading comprehension achievement in Grade 6, contrasted with a diminishing role of decoding skills.
+Recently, Ouellette & Beers (2010) described the increasing role of oral vocabulary in the prediction of reading comprehension achievement in Grade 6, contrasted with a diminishing role of decoding skills.
 In an earlier study with Grade 4 students, Ouellette (2006) reported that measures of the breadth and depth of word knowledge together accounted for 28.5% of reading comprehension variance.
 In particular, vocabulary depth predicted comprehension outcomes beyond measures of vocabulary breadth and printed word recognition.
-In contrast, Tannenbaum et al. (2006) found that vocabulary breadth was more strongly related to reading comprehension.
-However, vocabulary breadth and depth were highly interrelated, and more than half of the comprehension variance explained by vocabulary measures was common between the two.
+In contrast, Tannenbaum et al. (2006) found vocabulary breadth more strongly related to reading comprehension.
+However, vocabulary breadth and depth were highly interrelated and over half of the comprehension variance explained by vocabulary measures was common between the two.

-Muter et al. (2004) assessed the relative importance of language skills (such as vocabulary and morphosyntactic knowledge) as longitudinal predictors of word reading and reading comprehension in the first 2 years of school.
+Muter et al. (2004) assessed the relative importance of language skills (such as vocabulary and morphosyntactic knowledge) as longitudinal predictors of word reading and reading comprehension in the first two years of school.
 By applying structural equation modeling on measures taken at three time points, they found that reading comprehension in Grade 2 was related to earlier language skills more than it was related to printed word recognition.
-A more recent longitudinal study, on a very large sample of Dutch children (N=2,143) assessed six times throughout elementary school, showed that, as word identification ability naturally progressed, reading comprehension gradually relied more on vocabulary and listening comprehension (Verhoeven & van Leeuwe, 2008).
+A more recent longitudinal study, on a very large sample of Dutch children (N = 2143) assessed six times throughout elementary school, showed that, as word identification ability naturally progressed, reading comprehension gradually relied more on vocabulary and listening comprehension (Verhoeven & Van Leeuwe, 2008).
 The importance of vocabulary in predicting reading comprehension across grades is also supported by data from two independent school samples reported by Yovanoff et al. (2005).